 Check your cruise line’s website for a list of the specific items that they prohibit.

 18. Bring a (non-surge protected) power strip

 Cruise staterooms, especially on older ships, have very few power outlets.
 If you have several electronic devices that will need charging, bring a power strip or power block that is not surge-protected.
 I like the kind with extra USB ports so we can all charge at the same time.

 Surge-protected power strips can cause a disruption to the ship’s electrical system, and can even result in fire.
 Most cruise lines will confiscate surge-protected power strips, so make sure to choose one that doesn’t have this feature.

 The cruise line will provide beach towels that you can use at the pool and hot tubs on board.
 But did you know that you’re allowed to borrow them if you’re heading to the beach in port?

 Don’t waste valuable space in your luggage by packing bulky beach towels!
 Just borrow one from the ship.
 But be sure not to lose it—some cruise lines will charge you if you don’t return your borrowed towels.

 20. Pack a reusable water bottle

 Hydration is important, especially when you’re walking around a hot, sunny cruise port!
 Don’t pay inflated prices for bottled water at the tourist shops.
-Pack reusable water bottles and fill them up on the ship.
+Pack space-saving collapsible water bottles and fill them up at the buffet on the ship.

 The ship’s tap water is perfectly safe to drink.
 You can even bring some flavor enhancer to save money on buying soft drinks on board.